-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics

 - How does the designated index differ from a relevant broad market index?
 Not applicable. - Where can the methodology used for the calculation of the designated index be found?
 Not applicable.